 What is it?

-Carrots are part of the root family, more specifically the taproot.
-Carrots can be found in a wide variety of colors, such as orange, yellow, white, and purple.
+Carrots rainbow mix are considered a biennial plant in the umbel lifer family, and they are part of the root family, more specifically the taproot.
+The carrots can be found in a wide variety of colors, such as orange, yellow, white, and purple.

 Where does it grow?

 Carrots are grown in the ground.
-They are considered the root of the plant.
+That is why they are considered a root plant.
 The leafy greens that grown above ground can be eaten as well as the beet itself.
-Today carrots are grown around the world, but it is said that they originated from Afghanistan and were originally only purple in color.

 - Coming soon